Sustainability

 New England Aquarium (NEAq)

-"The New England Aquarium is proud to have partnered with BlueWater since 2008 and to have celebrated a decade of partnership and progress in 2018.
+"The New England Aquarium is proud to have partnered with BlueWater since 2008.
 Their commitment to sourcing sustainable seafood and supporting positive change in the seafood industry is evidenced by their great progress in sourcing a majority of their products from fisheries and farms that are certified or engaged in improvement projects.
-In addition, BlueWater continues to support research, education, and other initiatives to further advance seafood sustainability.
-In 2019, we will continue to make real strides toward our shared vision of healthy oceans."
+In addition, BlueWater continues to support research, education, and other initiatives to further advance seafood sustainability."

 - Dr. John Mandelman, Vice President, Anderson Cabot Center for Ocean Life at the New England Aquarium